 Any advice for a girl who wants to become a sports reporter or announcer?

 Prepare and KNOW the sport you cover.
 The margin for error in the male-dominated industry of sports is slim for women.
 Don’t give them something to criticize you for that you should know.
 And grow a VERY thick skin.
+It might be handy to write a sports blog to get your feet wet with sports reporting.

 What is your favorite thing about your job?